colindean/talks/document_workflow/document_workflow.md

 ::: notes

-Our final document actually had very little raw LaTeX in it outside of equations and a couple of diagrams that were simple enough to be quickly redone in TikZ instead of leaving them as PNG or SVG images.
+Our final document actually had little raw LaTeX in it outside of equations and a couple of diagrams that were simple enough to be quickly redone in TikZ instead of leaving them as PNG or SVG images.